Healthy Homes Assessment Hongoeka

 Hongoeka Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Hongoeka and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory throughout Hongoeka and New Zealand rental houses where it’s reasonably practicable to install.

-• A Healthy Homes Declaration of Intent along with an Insulation Declaration and an Insurance Statement should be included in any renewal, new or varied tenancy agreement.
+• A Healthy Homes Declaration of Intent along with an Insulation Declaration and an Insurance Statement must be included with any renewal, new or amended tenancy agreement.

-• Landlords and property managers must keep records to demonstrate the conformance to any Healthy Homes Standard that apply or will be applicable during the tenure of an apartment rental.
+• Landlords and property managers must keep records of their the conformance to any Healthy Homes Standards that apply or will be in force to your rental home.

-• Property managers and private landlords have to ensure their rental properties conform to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Private landlords and property managers are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed , or altered tenant.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes